One of the ways to report custom data to New Relic is using custom events and/or custom attributes.

 - An event can record backup activity.
 For example, you can set up reporting of events that represent production backups of SOLR instances into an event table, with a timestamp of when it occurred, which cluster, and the duration.

 After creating a custom event, you can use it in a standard NRQL query the same way you would use any other event.

 You can also use custom events with the metrics and events explorer by finding your custom events in the interface and selecting them to write your queries.

 Methods for sending custom events and attributes include:

 How to send custom data

-To report custom events not associated with other New Relic products, use the Event API.
+To report custom events not associated with other New Relic features, use the Event API.